choupit0/RsyncScan/README.md

 # RsyncScan
 [![made-with-bash](https://img.shields.io/badge/Made%20with-Bash-1f425f.svg)](https://www.gnu.org/software/bash/)
 # Description
-Nmap only allows for brute-force attempts or listing visible Rsync modules for a given host, but it doesn't indicate whether they are anonymously accessible (similar to what smb-enum-shares does for SMB).
+Nmap only allows for brute-force attempts or listing visible Rsync modules for a given host, but it doesn't indicate whether they are anonymously accessible (similar to what NSE script smb-enum-shares does for SMB).

 This Bash script is able to **scan a large list of hosts in parallel** (adjustable) and identify those using Rsync for remote synchronization.
 It will **identify the visible modules and attempt to connect to each of them anonymously to identify those that are accessible**.